A J Wilkinson Ltd

 • 1916 - at the age of 17 Clarice Cliff (who became the famous "Bizarre Ware" designer) started work at at Wilkinson - previously she worked for Hollinshead & Kirkham.

-• 1928 the handpainted Bizarre Ware was launched.
+• 1928 the hand painted Bizarre Ware was launched.

 • With the outbreak of World War II in 1939, creative output of the factory ceased, with much of the workforce being drafted into the Armed Forces.
-Wartime restrictions on decorated pottery were to continue into the 1950's and the factory was never to produce pottery in the style or quantity of the pre-war period.

 • In 1964 Colley Shorter died.
-Clarice Cliff-Shorter disposed of the family shares in Wilkinsons and Newport to the neighbouring Midwinter Co. who wanted to expand production.
+Clarice Cliff-Shorter disposed of the family shares in Wilkinsons and Newport pottery to the neighbouring Midwinter Co. who wanted to expand production.

 Formerly: Wilkinson and Hulme